Personalized Medicine: How Your Genes Are Shaping the Future of Healthcare

 Conclusion

-When did personalized medicine start?
+When did personalized medicine begin?

-Who is the Father of Precision Medicine?
+Who is considered the father of precision medicine?